What is Kabuki syndrome?

 Looking after yourself and your family

-If your child has Kabuki syndrome, it’s easy to get caught up in looking after him.
+If your child has Kabuki syndrome, it’s easy to get caught up in looking after her.
 But it’s important to look after your own wellbeing too.
 If you’re physically and mentally well, you’ll be better able to care for your child.